Laughable Loves

-Laughable Loves (Směšné lásky) is a collection of seven short stories by Milan Kundera which mix the extremes of tragedy with comic situations in (mostly romantic) relationships.
+Laughable Loves (Směšné lásky) is a collection of short stories by Milan Kundera which mix the extremes of tragedy with comic situations in (mostly romantic) relationships.
 The book was introduced to Western audiences in 1975, when American writer- Philip Roth, chose to include the collection of short stories in his series of writing from Eastern Europe titled "Writers from the Other Europe".
 Roth characterises the stories as having "a distinctive narrative turn toward erotic play, comic analysis, and extended philosophical speculations."